MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/storage/Get-PhysicalDisk.md

 ```

 ### -Usage
+Specifies an allocation method or usage.
-Gets only the physical disks with the specified allocation method (usage) of the disk.
+This cmdlet gets the physical disks that have the specified allocation method.
-Valid values are AutoSelect, HotSpare, Journal, ManualSelect, Retired, and Unknown.
+The acceptable values for this parameter are:

+- AutoSelect
+- HotSpare
+- Journal
+- ManualSelect
+- Retired
+- Unknown

 ```yaml
 Type: Usage[]